Class of 2006

 Bethany Riley Evans, MSN'06, presented at the Acute Care Nurse Practitioner/Physician Assistant Critical Care Bootcamp at Vanderbilt University Medical Center in August 2018.

 Nikole Gettings, MSN'06, was a panelist for "The Evolving Role of Nursing in Transgender Care," in March 2021, part of the VUSN Dore to Door Alumni Forum, and received the American College of Nurse-Midwives Outstanding Preceptor Award in May 2017.
 Nikole is a certified nurse-midwife/nurse practitioner at West Cancer Clinic in Memphis, Tennessee.

 Martha Goodyear, MSN'06, is an in vitro fertilization nurse practitioner at Nashville Fertility Center (2020).

-Julie McFarlane Hamm, MSN'06, was interviewed by the Tennessean in March 2022 for "Tennessee Voices: Julie Hamm, president, Tennessee Nurses Association."
-She was interviewed by Nashville's NewsChannel 5 in June 2021 regarding a new Tennessee law making it a felony to assault a nurse on the job, and was on WZTV in September for an interview about the nursing shortage.
-She was named president-elect of the Tennessee Nurses Association in December 2020.
+Julie McFarlane Hamm, MSN'06, was interviewed by the Tennessean in March 2022 for "Tennessee Voices: Julie Hamm, President, Tennessee Nurses Association."
+She was interviewed by Nashville's NewsChannel 5 in June 2021 regarding a new state law making it a felony to assault a nurse on the job, and was on WZTV in September for an interview about the nursing shortage.
+She was named president-elect of TNA in December 2020.
 Julie had a poster published in Vanderbilt University Medical Center's The Empowered Nurse: Peer-Reviewed Journal for Innovative VUMC Nursing Research, Volume 1, Issue 2, in November 2018, and received the 2016 Middle Tennessee Advance Practice Nurses President's Award.
 Julie is manager of the VUMC adult urology clinic.

 Laura Hein, MSN'99, PhD'06, is associate professor at University of South Carolina College of Nursing in Columbia (2018).